Access Token Manipulation

 Auto-extracted: 1 detections for credential

-Auto-extracted: 1 detections for persist
+Auto-extracted: 1 detections for service

 Auto-extracted: 1 detections for unusual